grmlin/gremlinjs-website/src/guides.md

 Building extensions is easy.
 Create an object that implements the [`IExtension`](api.html#iextension) interface and register the extension.

-Each extension has to provide three methods, `.bind()`, `.extend()` and `.test()`.
+Each extension has to provide two methods, `.bind()`, `.extend()` and `.test()`.
 Extensions won't be instantiated or called in a special context, extending GremlinJS in a meaningful way is your task.
 If you created the extension add it with `GremlinJS.registerExtension()`.

-If you're interested what the GremlinJS does with the included extension, read the code.
-You'll find the extensions at `app\scripts\extensions`
+If you're interested what the GremlinJS does with the included extension, read the code of the extension [already available](#extend-gremlinjs_using-extensions) for GremlinJS.

 ### .bind()